ThirVondukr/passlib/docs/lib/passlib.context.rst

     Specifies the name of the default scheme.

-    This option controls which of the configured schemes will be used as the default when encrypting new hashes.
+    This option controls which of the configured schemes will be used as the default when creating new hashes.
 This parameter is optional; if omitted, the first non-deprecated algorithm in ``schemes`` will be used.
     You can use the :meth:`~CryptContext.default_scheme` method